pnp/generator-spfx/docs/compose/add-addons.md

 module.exports = configOptions;
 ```

-The name of the new reference can set to any descriptive test and the value must match the property name used in the ```addonConfig.json```.
+The name of the new reference can be set to any descriptive text but the value must match the property name used in the `addonConfig.json`.

-The selection of this dialog gets picked up automatically during the provisioning process and will be added to the ```package.json``` option.
+The selection of this dialog gets picked up automatically during the provisioning process and will be added to the `package.json` option.

-The same method change be used to [inject dependencies on custom generators](./custgen-dependencies) too.
+The same method can be used to [inject dependencies on custom generators](./custgen-dependencies) too.